k2datascience/ds-foundations/2-sql-api.md

 2. Complete the SQLite and SQLAlchemy tutorials.

-3. Review all the API learning resources
+3. Review all the API learning resources and complete the tutorial.

 ---